We independently score every subscription. We may earn a commission through links โ€” it never changes our picks.

 If you only want one streaming service โ€” or you are deciding which to drop โ€” the choice between Netflix and Hulu comes down to a single question: do you care more about binge-ready originals and movies, or about keeping up with current TV seasons the week episodes air?

-Our Pick at a Glance
+Our pick at a glance

 Both services now lead with ad-supported tiers as the entry point, with ad-free plans at a premium.
+Here is how the standalone US plans compare (as of June 2026):

 This is where the two services genuinely diverge.